AdobeDocs/experience-platform.en/help/rtcdp/destinations/adobe-launch-destinations.md

 ## How Launch extensions work

-Launch extensions forward event data to several types of destinations.
-This is a simpler type of integration with destination platforms, as it only forwards raw event data.
-Other types of destinations in Adobe Real-time CDP capture event data, combine it with other data sources, apply segmentation, and export segments and qualified profiles to destinations.
+Launch extensions forward event data to several types of destinations. **Event Forwarding** is a simpler type of integration with destination platforms, which only forwards raw event data. **Profile/Segment Export** destinations in Adobe Real-time Customer Data Platform capture event data, combine it with other data sources, apply segmentation, and export segments and qualified profiles to destinations.

 ![Adobe Launch extensions compared to other destinations](/help/rtcdp/destinations/assets/launch-and-other-destinations.png)